ibm-cloud-docs/storage-scale/config-ldap-ces.md

 {: codeblock}

-However, if the connection to the existing LDAP server is not established, you see a message similar to this:
+However, if the connection to the existing LDAP server is not established, you see a message similar to:

 ```text
 ╷